Stop! Your Lease Extension in Hull Could Be FREE

 Yorkshire Building Society 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have in-depth market knowledge dealing with Hull lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have in-depth market knowledge procuring Hull lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

 Hull Lease Extension Case Summaries:

-John, Hull, East Yorkshire,
+Amber, Hull, East Yorkshire,

 Hull case: